Maithil Vivah

 Maithil Vivah (Devanagari: मैथिल विवाह) is a tradition of marriage between Maithil man and woman in the Mithila region of the Indian subcontinent.
+In the region of Mithila, vivah (marriage) is generally considered mandatory for every individual among the Maithil Hindus.
+It is believed that birth of a son alone paves the way to salvation (Moksha).
+Manu regards this as an integral part of the social order that ensures adherence to established norms.

+The Maithil Vivah is endogamous for caste (community or Varna) but exogamous for gotra and pravara.
+The Maithil marriage codes are guided by the Mitakshara school of Hindu Laws.
+The legal principles of the Maithil Vivah comes under the jurisdiction of the Mithila school of Hindu Law.
+They are guided by the authorities of the Mithila school of thought in the Hindu Law.

 Description

 It is based on the traditional system of marriage in Hinduism.
 The major sources of the processes of the Maithil Vivah are the Mantras of the Vedic scriptures.
 In the Mithila region, there is a separate literature text dedicated to the Maithil Vivah.
 The literary text is known as Shree Maithili Vivah Padavali.
+Similarly, the astronomical text Atīcārādinirṇayaḥ composed by the King Mahamahopadhyaya Mahesha Thakura, is considered as an authority text on finding auspicious time for the marriages.

 Maithil Vivah is an arranged marriage system in the subcontinent.
 The bride and groom in the Maithil Vivah system are able to understand each other only during the marriage rituals.
 The institution or system of the Maithil Vivah is conservative which helps the married couple in making the strong marriage life forever.

 In the tradition of Maithil Vivah, a Ghatak who is basically mediator between parents of bride and groom, plays an important role in finding groom for a bride.
 The process of finding groom for a bride and arranging marriage between them is called Ghatkaiti (Romanised: Ghaṭakaitī) in the Mithila region of the subcontinent.